ReallyGoodSmarts/travel-slack-bot/README.md

 # Linking TripIt & Slack

-This little program watches someone's TripIt account and posts a note into Slack whenever they're on the road.
+This little program watches your TripIt account and posts a note into Slack whenever you are on the road.

-## How it works
+## How it Works

 The program looks for "trips" in your TripIt web calendar feed, which are separate from the hotel and plane reservations.
 It uses the dates and the location from those trips.
-You can edit those details inside TripIt.
-If today is during a trip, it posts that information into a Slack channel.
+You can edit those trip details inside TripIt.

+Then I set up cron to run it once a day.
+If a trip is in progress when it runs, the script posts those details into the slack channel.

-## Things the program needs
+## Things it Needs

 ### Your TripIt iCal URL